ethanp/wireless-http2-experiments/readme.md

   speculative because there were very few existing reliable implementations of the protocol for both server side and for client side.
 * This is starting to change, as evidenced here [link to implementations wiki].
+* However, there is still not good performance data as it relates to _mobile phones_, which were indeed a major motivation for creating HTTP/2 in the first place.

 #### Server
 * We wanted to make sure the same framework would be used for both our H1 and